 I’ve been reading Organic Gardening magazine for 32 years.
 J.I.
 Rodale started that magazine in 1942.
 It was known then as Organic Farming and Gardening magazine.

-It’s not the same today by any means, but it is still considered a trusted source of information for those of us who want to educate ourselves and improve our lives and possibly the world around us.
+It’s not the same today by any means, but it is considered a trusted source of information for those who want to educate ourselves and improve our lives and possibly the world around us.

 Education is part of the key, which is why I have always found it necessary to read Organic Gardening magazine.
 Unlike years ago, I find things in it from time to time that I feel are not correct, but to my knowledge there is no other source where one can obtain the information that they offer all in one place.